djhui/MicroPython_ESP32_psRAM_LoBo/README.md

 It is hard to get, but it is available on some **ESP-WROVER-KIT boards** (the one on which this build was tested on).

 [Pycom](https://www.pycom.io/webshop) is also offering the boards and OEM modules with 4MB of psRAM, to be available in August/September (some OEM modules already available).

+AnalogLamb is also offering [ALB32-WROVER](https://www.analoglamb.com/product/alb32-wrover-esp32-module-with-64mb-flash-and-32mb-psram/) module with **8MB Flash** and **4MB psRAM** in ESP-WROOM-32 footprint package.
+Available for pre-order, will be released August 8, 2017.

 ---